 “Of course it will help with scars, because those are wonderful oils. but it’s also about touching the scar.
 Connecting to the scar, giving it love and attention, not just trying to forget about it, I think that can be really powerful in transforming the relationship with the body.”

-In May, Womanology will add six new products to their range including a new Self Love Potion created for period pains, with warming oils – like pepper and cypress – to relieve cramps when massaged into the abdomen.
+Womanology has since added new products to their range including a new Self Love Potion created for period pains, with warming oils – like pepper and cypress – to relieve cramps when massaged into the abdomen.
 Oliwia encourages introducing the ritual of abdominal massage on the first day of the period, describing it as a grounding way to show the body love.

 “I think it’s a power source for women if we own our wombs, our vulvas, our blood.
 We begin feeling really powerful and so [the products] are just a tool.
 Because, of course, you can do all this without them.
 Womanology is ultimately about supporting and empowering women, and inspiring them to love and reclaim their bodies.
 Encouraging them not to listen to what society, which is essentially the voice of men, tells women about their bodies, about womanhood, birth, periods, the menopause.
 And to dance to their own music, you know, to step in and change the narrative.”